devangi2001/Hotel-SKY/README.md

 # Hotel-SKY
-This is a hotel website built to explore the designing of a website.
+This is a hotel website built using HTML & CSS to explore the designing of a website.